BARRETTMEAG/Lucidum/3. Draft_Trees/MC1R/MC1R_iqtree/MC1R_data/README.md

+MC1R Data Overview:

-This file contains the fasta file used and the data created from iqtree.
+- Contains the fasta file used and data created from iqtree.